More than a decade of website globalization research, available for your corporate library.

 The Report Card analyzes each website according to the following four criteria:

 John Yunker has helped a wide range of Fortune 500 companies improve their global websites and application.
 He has experience consulting with many of the world's largest companies and has also worked as senior program manager at Microsoft.
-He authored the first book devoted to the emerging field of web globalization, Beyond Borders: Web Globalization Strategies.
+He authored the first book devoted to the emerging field of web globalization, Beyond Borders: Web Globalization Strategies as well as the newest, Think Outside the Country.
 John speaks at numerous industry events, including Localization World, Internet Retailer, and the Unicode Conference and has been quoted on global topics in publications including The Wall Street Journal and The New York Times.
 He is also editor of the popular web globalization blog Global by Design.

 The Web Globalization Report Card is a copyright of Byte Level Research LLC.
 Trademark pending.